caragua/html-pngtuber/README.md

 Damn basic and (per my understanding) easy-to-use pngtuber program.

+This is a tool targeted for desktop use, so it won't be mobile-friendly.

 ## To use, just:
 1. Open the page
 2. "Start Microphone" (allow access to your microphone)